White seabass

-White seabass or white weakfish, Atractoscion nobilis, is a species of croaker occurring from Magdalena Bay, Baja California, to Juneau, Alaska.
+The white seabass or white weakfish, Atractoscion nobilis, is a species of croaker occurring from Magdalena Bay, Baja California Sur, to Juneau, Alaska.
 They usually travel in schools over deep rocky bottoms (0–122 m) and in and out of kelp beds.

 Description

 The body of the white seabass is elongate, and somewhat compressed.
 The head is pointed and slightly compressed.
 The mouth is large, with a row of small teeth in the roof; the lower jaw slightly projects.
 The color is bluish to gray above, with dark speckling, becoming silver below.
 The young have several dark vertical bars.
 The white seabass is closely related to the California corbina, but is the only California member of the croaker family to exceed 20 pounds in weight.
 The largest recorded specimen was over 5 feet, 93.1 pounds.
 They are most easily separated from other croakers by the presence of a ridge running the length of the belly.